How to master time-out to improve child behavior

 • Time-out takes some planning, clear rules and consistent use

-• As a discipline strategy it works best when combined with lots of ‘time-in’, which includes praise and encouragement of positive behaviour, and quality parent-child time
+• As a discipline strategy it works best when combined with lots of ‘time-in’, which includes praise and encouragement of positive behavior, and quality parent-child time

 What is time-out?